Jiji and Murembwe Hydroelectric Project: Components

 Contractors include CMC (Italy), ORASCOM (Egypt), KEC International (India) for the transmission lines and VINCI (France) for the associated stations.

 Jiji Hydroelectric Power Plant

-The Jiji Hydroelectric Power Plant on the Jiji River will exploit a head height of 434 m with a capacity of 32.5 MW.
+The Jiji Hydroelectric Power Plant on the Jiji River exploits a head height of 434 m with a capacity of 32.5 MW.

 The Jiji hydroelectric power station is near the point where the Jiji River joins the Murembwe River.

 The Jiji dam is upstream, directing water along a supply conduit to a tunnel which leads to the forebay.

 From there a penstock carries the water down to the power station.